andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 Overfetching happens if an application fetches more data than it requires.
 Overfetching increases the payload size and leads to slower load times, especially on mobile networks such as 3G.

-For instance, when rendering movie cards on a movie overview page,
+For instance, the app renders the following `MovieCard` component for each movie:

 ```javascript
 export function MovieCard({ id, title, imageProps }) {